Find Grad Schools

 38% Women

 The most popular school in the United States for transportation and infrastructure planning/studies students seekinga master's degree is Texas Southern University.
 Roughly 7,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,941 per year, while in-state graduate students, on average, pay $6,858 per year.
 During the most recent year for which we have data, 8 people received their master's degree in transportation and infrastructure planning/studies from TSU.
-About 38% of this group were women, and 62% were students from an underrepresented racial-ethnic group.
+Around 94% of these students were from an underrepresented racial-ethnic group, and 38% were women.

 Below are some popular majors that are similar to transportation and infrastructure planning/studies that offer master’s degrees.